OndraGejdos/OG-star-tracker-/README.md

 # OG-star-tracker-
-is open star tracker that can anybody modify and make
+Is star tracker that can anybody can 3d print and modify.